gnarroway/tako/README.md

 ## Usage with pedestal

-[Pedestal](https://github.com/pedestal/pedestal) is based on interceptors, so we can add the loaders and clean them up before they get to the terminal handler.
+[Pedestal](https://github.com/pedestal/pedestal) is based on interceptors, so we can add the loaders before they get to the terminal graphql handler and then clean them up afterwards.

 Below is an example combining Pedestal with [lacinia-pedestal](https://github.com/walmartlabs/lacinia-pedestal) that provides some